What's Next for VMware's Former End User Computing Division?

 The installed base for UEM, Horizon and DEEM is significant and has the flexibility to grow with this renewed focused exclusively on end user experience.
 Customers who are evaluating if they should switch platforms due to the ownership change should carefully evaluate the challenges of doing so.
 The total cost of ownership of migrating to a different platform is higher than many realize and extends beyond just the license cost to the tremendous impact on employees, many of whom are sensitive to change.

 There is considerable work ahead, and only time will reveal how the EUC Division that was formerly a part of VMware will execute its strategy as a stand-alone entity.
-Customers and partners eagerly anticipate answers to pressing questions, such as the new company name and the status of existing vSphere license entitlements.
+Customers and partners eagerly anticipate answers to the pressing question, including the status of existing vSphere license entitlements.

 Conclusion